 Nathaniel Mayer (Natty) de Rothschild (1840-1915)

-Nathaniel Mayer ('Natty') de Rothschild, 1st Lord Rothschild was the eldest son of Lionel and Charlotte de Rothschild and was born in London on 8 November 1840.
-He was a shy and reserved child, possessing few of the social skills of his siblings.
-Natty progressed to Cambridge after an education with private tutors, but he did not sit his final examinations.
-The time was not spent in vain: he joined the circle of friends of the Prince of Wales, the future Edward VII.
+Nathaniel Mayer ('Natty'), 1st Lord Rothschild was the eldest son of Baron Lionel (1808-1879) and Charlotte (1819-1884) de Rothschild.
+He was born in London on 8 November 1840.
+As a child, he was a shy and reserved, possessing few of the social skills of his siblings.
+In his youth, he was a Captain in the Buckinghamshire Yeomanry.
+In 1859 he went up to Cambridge after an education with private tutors, but he left in 1862 and did not sit his final examinations.
+The time was not spent in vain, for he joined the circle of friends of the Prince of Wales, the future Edward VII.
+In 1876 Natty became Sir Nathaniel de Rothschild, inheriting the title from his uncle Anthony (1810-1876); since Anthony had no male heirs, the baronetcy passed on his death by special remainder to his nephew.

 The elder statesman of the City of London was seen as cautious and forbidding, but in the presence of children, especially his own grandchildren, his face lit up and he was at once playful and carefree.
-Natty died in London on 31 March 1915.
+Natty died in London, five days after an operation on 31 March 1915.
+He was buried at Willesden Jewish Cemetery.
+Following his death, the peerage was inherited by his son, Lionel Walter Rothschild.

 The first Lord Rothschild took his responsibilities and duties as head of the family and as lay head of Anglo-Jewry seriously.
 Throughout his life, he and his wife Emma, Lady Rothschild (1844-1937) made donations and endowments (totalling many millions of pounds in today's money) to a staggering range of charities, organsisations, societies and groups encompassing health, education, social welfare, and leisure activities, both Jewish and non-Jewish alike.